Mohammad Pakpour

 Career

 OverviewMohammad Pakpour was a prominent military figure who rose to senior ranks within the Islamic Revolutionary Guard Corps (IRGC) after its formation post-1979 Iranian Revolution.
 He played pivotal roles during various military confrontations, including the 1979 Kurdish rebellion and the prolonged Iran-Iraq War.
 His leadership of the 8th Najaf Division and the 31st Ashura Division marked significant highlights in his career.
-Over the years, Pakpour held various important positions, including that of the IRGC Ground Forces commander and later IRGC commander, showcasing exceptional skills in military strategic operations and modernization initiatives.
+Over the years, Pakpour held various important positions, including that of the IRGC Ground Forces commander from 2009 and later IRGC commander from June 2025, showcasing exceptional skills in military strategic operations and modernization initiatives.

 Some Lesser Known Facts